dhruvg05/spaceX/README.md

-# TestProject
+# SpaeXroject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+The Project has two components.
+Filter Component that list out all the relevant filters.
+Launch Data component that list out the launch data based on applied filters.
+User can also directly enter the url with filters and then launch data will be shown based on the filters given in url. eg:-  https://spacex-launch-pro.herokuapp.com/spacex?launchedYear=2010&launch=true.
+The project uses server side rendering to imporove performance on low powerd devices and to make application more search engine friendly.

 ## Development server